Colorado Eminent Domain Lawyers: Protecting Property Rights

 Property rights are greatly protected in Colorado.
-In certain situations, municipalities or governmental entities are allowed to take part or all of your property if the land is necessary for a public use.
+However, in certain situations, municipalities , other governmental entities and special districts are allowed to take part or all of your property if the land is necessary for a public use.
 If you own property that is being acquired by the government, you must be fairly compensated for it.

-Our attorneys offer dedicated guidance during the eminent domain process, ensuring you receive reasonable compensation and are treated fairly in the process of the government’s acquisition of your land.
-Contact our team online or call 720-460-4200 to discuss your eminent domain concerns today.
+Our attorneys offer dedicated guidance during the eminent domain process, ensuring that you receive reasonable compensation and are treated fairly in the process of the government’s acquisition of your land.

 Receiving a notice of intent to acquire your property or an immediate possession hearing notice can raise a lot of questions.
 Our firm works diligently to provide the answers you need to several of these questions, including: